bezbac/zellij-tabula/CONTRIBUTING.md

 1. Build the project: `cargo build` inside the `./zellij` directory
 2. Load it inside a running Zellij session: `zellij action start-or-reload-plugin file:target/wasm32-wasi/debug/rust-plugin-example.wasm`
 3. Repeat on changes (perhaps with a `watchexec` or similar command to run on fs changes).

+## Logging

+Logs can be found at `/$temp_dir/zellij-<UID>/zellij-log/zellij.log`.

+On mac use `echo $TMPDIR` to find the temp directory.

+See the [zellij documentation](https://github.com/zellij-org/zellij/blob/main/CONTRIBUTING.md#debugging--troubleshooting-while-developing) for more details.